robocomp/robocomp/README.md

     sudo apt-get install yakuake qt4-designer

+Note: This project uses python2, so make sure that you set python2 as deafult if you also have python3 installed on your system.
+You can do so by adding this line into your ~/.bashrc file and then save it:

+    alias python = python2

 ## Installation itself

 *cd* to your home directory (you are probably in it already) and type: